joeisdone/joeisdone.github.io/Age.md

 In terms of returned ballots, independents are the youngest group.
 Whereas both Republicans and Democrats have fewer than 5% of their returned ballots from ages 25 and under, 7% of returned independent ballots are from voters 25 and under.
 Correspondingly, independents are the only party where those 65+ are not a majority of returned ballots.

 At 28% return rate thus far, independents are slightly less enthused than Republicans to return the VBM ballots.
-They have a similar motivation to vote by mail as Democrats per polling, but I lately see large numbers of undecideds in polling party breakdowns.
+They have a similar motivation to vote by mail as Democrats per polling, but I lately see large numbers of undecided independents in polling crosstabs.
 They remain a good group for voter outreach.

 Tune in tomorrow where I do an analysis of VBM returns together with voter history.